Exabyte-io/documentation/docs/trash/generate-ssh-keys.md

 #### Step One: check for existing keys

-Open command-line prompt, and run:
+Open command-line prompt, and run.

 ```
 cd ~/.ssh
 ```

 If you see "No such file or directory", then there aren't any existing keys: go to [Step Three](#step-three-generate-a-new-key_1).
-Otherwise, check to see if you have a key already:
+Otherwise, check to see if you have a key already.

 ```
 ls id_*